Fontevraud Abbey: Fontevraud

-Decline
+Decline and suppression

 With the passing of the Plantagenet dynasty, Fontevrault and her dependencies began to fall upon hard times.
 At the end of the 12th century, the Abbess of Fontevrault, Matilda of Flanders (1189–1194), complained about the extreme poverty which the abbey was suffering.
 As a result, in 1247 the nuns were permitted to receive inheritances to provide income for their needs, contrary to monastic custom.
-The fragile economic basis of the Order was exacerbated by the devastation of the Hundred Years War, which lasted throughout the 14th century.
-A canonical visitation of fifty of the priories of the Order in 1460 showed most of them to be barely occupied, if not abandoned.

-Later history and suppression

 Due to financial pressures the youngest four of the six daughters of Louis XV were sent to the abbey to be raised.
 Each was brought up at the abbey until the age of 15.

-The Order was dispersed during the French Revolution.
 In November 1789, all property of the Catholic Church in France was declared to be the property of the nation.
 On 17 August 1792, a Revolutionary decree ordered evacuation of all monasteries, to be completed by 1 October 1792.
 At that time, there were still some 200 nuns and a small community of monks in residence at Fontevraud.
 The last abbess, Julie Sophie Charlotte de Pardaillan d'Antin, is said to have died in poverty in Paris in 1797.

+Prison and heritage site

 The abbey became a prison in 1804.

-The prison was planned to hold 1,000 prisoners and the former abbey required major changes, including new barracks in addition to the transformation of monastic buildings into dormitories, workshops, and common areas.
+It was planned to hold 1,000 prisoners and the former abbey required major changes, including new barracks in addition to the transformation of monastic buildings into dormitories, workshops, and common areas.
 Prisoners—men, women and children—began arriving in 1814.
 Eventually it held some 2,000 prisoners, earning the prison the reputation of being the "toughest in France after Clairvaux" (also a former abbey).
 Political prisoners were subjected to the harshest conditions.
 Under the Vichy Government, some French Resistance prisoners were shot there.

 In 1963 it was given to the French Ministry of Culture, and a major restoration was undertaken.
 In 1975 the Centre culturel de l'Ouest was formed to preserve the abbey and promote it as a cultural venue.
 The complex was opened to the public in 1985.
 Restoration of the abbey church according to the earlier restoration under the architect Lucien Magne was completed in 2006.

-The order was revived by Mme Rose in 1806 as one for women only and following a modified rule.